Poker is all about calculating your odds.

 These factors determine what you need to add up or multiply to get your best bet.

-A poker calculator lets you understand how to increase your chances in getting a desirable hand.
+A poker calculator lets you understand how to increase your chances of getting a desirable hand.

 This also means long-term profitability.